jakeajames/multi_path/README.md

 # multi_path

 iOS 11.0-11.3.1 jailbreak.
-Gets root, escapes sandbox, patches codesign (userland only), bind shell, nvram unlock (from Electra), host_get_special_port 4 (from Electra), code injection (from Electra; injects its amfid patch after using QiLin's since it's way better), SSH (dropbear)
+Gets root, escapes sandbox, patches codesign (userland only), bind shell, nvram unlock (from Electra), host_get_special_port 4 (from Electra), code injection (from Electra; injects its amfid patch after using QiLin's since it's way better), SSH (dropbear), a small jailbreakd (inlcudes an example called "rootme", run it and if you get "uid: 0" it worked; check the README on the jailbreakd directory for more info :D)

 I think at this point this can be called a jailbreak, a developer-only one but with a small little feature: everything is done inside the app's bundle (except /var/dropbear, /var/profile & /var/motd) and nothing outside is touched.
 This makes it safe to use, without the requirement of full root read and write (although it is enabled on 11.0-11.2.6) and at the same time makes it not conflict with other jailbreaks in any way.